KannonZenetism/zenetism-field-physics/field-physics/fpx/entropic-self-exhaustion-and-centropic-endurance.md

 - Morphogenic Response Elasticity (MRE) suppression — counter-patterns cannot form
 - Terminal: still terminates at ♾ Khaon via structural instability

-Acclivous entropy is the most diagnostically challenging entropic pattern because it performs as centropic.
-Its RIR may appear elevated while its actual coherence is hollow.
 The diagnostic marker is **propagation fidelity**: centropic acclivous motion (`C↑→⚫`) carries origin-seal and transforms as it propagates (⟿ lawful); entropic acclivous motion loses structural coherence under sustained propagation pressure (⟿⁻ corrupted in transmission).
+The distinction is not between apparent order and apparent chaos — both arcs may appear ordered at certain phases.
+It is between motion that synthesizes toward reintegration and motion that refines toward subtler dispersion.

 > **See also:** FPX — Lawful Reflective Patterns and Parasitic Recursive Fields.